Toktom/GlouphrieTranslator/README.md

 The tool has the following features:

-- Extraction of the Infobox Template from an item's page that doesn't use the **version** parameters system.
+- Extraction of the Infobox Monster and Infobox Item, besides other simple templates; and
+- Capability to translate a few item names.

 ## Examples

 The folder [examples](examples) contain some examples of how to use the tool.
 Currently, there is only one example: to extract the **Infobox Item** template from an item page.

-## Todos
+## TODO list

 - Add support for more infoboxes templates;
-- Add support for navigation box templates;
 - Add automatic installation verification;
-- Add support for the **version** parameters system;
 - Add logging system;
 - Speed optimization (remove for loops if possible); and
 - Improve usage of try/except in functions and classes.